AnnieDavies/NMA_and_RW/README.md

  b.
 EvidenceFlow_RWanalytical.cpp

-       Works out the flow of evidence for the comparison source-sink using the analytical RW approach (method described in Section 3.4 and Appendix C.2).
+       Works out the flow of evidence for the comparison source-sink using the analytical RW approach (method described in Section 4.3 and Appendix E).

        This code was used to obtain the following results in the paper NMA and RW:

          i.
-The transition matrix for a RW on the aggregate network (Eq (23))
+The transition matrix for a RW on the aggregate network (Eq (26))

          ii.
 The evidence flow network for comparison 1-3 of the Depression data shown in Figure 7